Edit-ya/Diabeties-prediction-model/README.md

-# Diabeties-prediction-model using python.
+End to end # Diabeties-prediction-model using python.
-I used Simple vector machine for this.
-Have added streamlit functionality too in ad_11 file
+Built usingSimple vector machine and visualized using streamlit.